-Above the groundwater level, which is the expected condition for the building and services trench excavations, all the native soils are Type 2, according to the Occupational Health and Safety Act, Regulations for Construction Projects (OHSA) criteria, except for the loose silty sand in BH 1 that is Type 3.
-Below the groundwater level, all the native soils are Type 3, according to OHSA criteria.
+Above the groundwater level, which is the expected condition for the building and services trench excavations, all the native soils are Type 3, according to the Occupational Health and Safety Act, Regulations for Construction Projects (OHSA) criteria.
+Below the groundwater level, all the native soils are also Type 3, according to OHSA criteria.
 Most of the excavations, including those for services installation, are expected to terminate above the groundwater level.